 Ja’Marr Chase builds his game around relentless consistency at the catch point

 When it comes to hauling in jump balls, there is not a better receiver in the 2021 NFL Draft than Ja’Marr Chase.
 Chase couples excellent vertical athletic ability with uncanny body control and contortion ability, and he also has the coordination to use these traits effectively.
 Additionally, Chase possesses incredibly active, reliable hands, and he’s always in control of his motions in midair.

 Catching is the primary occupation of the wide receiver, but few WRs have the sheer instinct for catching that Chase does.

 Chase’s ability to extend the catch window and fight for 50-50 balls is valuable, but lost in that emphasis is the fact that Chase is also a good lateral athlete as well.
-He doesn’t have great fluidity or agility, but he has speed in the high 4.4’s or low 4.5’s, and when he hits open space, he can turn on the jets and create distance between himself and defenders.
+He doesn’t have great fluidity or agility, but he registered a 4.38 40-yard dash at his pro day.
+When he hits open space, he can turn on the jets and create distance between himself and defenders.